2022 Cetinje shooting: Aftermath

-On 13 August, prosecutor Andrijana Nastić confirmed Kaluđerović's identity; he is believed to have fired the shot that killed Borilović.
+On 13 August, prosecutor Andrijana Nastić confirmed Kaluđerović's identity; he was at the time believed to have fired the shot that killed Borilović.
 Following the announcement of his identity, people started celebrating him as a hero.
-Kaluđerović was godfather to one of Borilović's fatalities.
+Kaluđerović was godfather to one of Borilović's victims.

-Kaluđerović, however, has his own history of legal issues.
+Kaluđerović has his own history of legal issues.
 At first, he was suspected of the murder of Željko Jovanović on 13 August 2006.
 After more than two years on the run, Kaluđerović gave himself up to the authorities of Montenegro in November 2008.
-In October 2010, the High Court in Podgorica sentenced Kaluđerović to 10 years in prison for the murder of Jovanović.
-However, seven months later, the Appellate Court of Montenegro returned the case to the first-instance court for a retrial in front of a different judicial panel.
-He was then released from custody and eventually acquitted of murdering Jovanović in October 2012.
+In October 2010, the High Court in Podgorica sentenced him to 10 years in prison for the murder of Jovanović.
+Seven months later, the Appellate Court of Montenegro returned the case to the first-instance court for a retrial in front of a different judicial panel.
+He was then released from custody and acquitted of murdering Jovanović in October 2012.

-Furthermore, Kaluđerović was arrested in September 2021 on a terrorism charge.
+Kaluđerović was also arrested in September 2021 on a terrorism charge.
 He was one of a group that tried to prevent the enthronement of Metropolitan Joanikije II of Montenegro.

 A commemorative session of the Municipal Parliament of the Old Royal Capital Cetinje was held on 14 August at the Cetinje Royal Palace.
-On the same day, all ten victims of were buried in Cetinje.
+On the same day, all ten victims were buried in Cetinje.
 On 15 August, the citizens of Cetinje gathered at the Main Town Square to pay tribute to the victims.
 Afterwards, many citizens headed towards Medovina, where they paid their respects to the murder victims with a minute of silence, after which they returned to the square.

 Reactions

 President Milo Đukanović and Prime Minister Dritan Abazović both said the shooting "was an unprecedented tragedy".
 Abazović subsequently declared a three-day mourning period.
 The mayor of Cetinje, Nikola Đurašković, said he was "deeply shaken by the loss of innocent lives".
 Zoran Brđanin, the director of the Montenegrin Police, said that "it is not known yet what prompted Borilović to such a heinous act".
 Patriarch Porfirije and Metropolitan Joanikije II sent their condolences, as well as Crown Prince Nicholas of Montenegro.

-Multiple foreign leaders had expressed their condolences too, namely the President of Kosovo, Vjosa Osmani, Member of the Presidency of Bosnia and Herzegovina, Željko Komšić, President of North Macedonia, Stevo Pendarovski, and President of Serbia, Aleksandar Vučić.
+Multiple foreign leaders had expressed their condolences too, namely the Member of the Presidency of Bosnia and Herzegovina, Željko Komšić, President of North Macedonia, Stevo Pendarovski, and President of Serbia, Aleksandar Vučić.

-In the name of the European Union, Vice-President of the European Commission Josep Borrell and MEP Tonino Picula had also expressed condolences.
+In the name of the European Union, vice-president of the European Commission Josep Borrell and MEP Tonino Picula had also expressed condolences.